Dealing with accumulated data.

 Safety-net backups

-Some backups are just a safety net created prior to a possibly risky event.
+Some backups are created prior to a possibly risky event as a safety net.
 If something goes wrong, you can restore your system to its pre-event status.

-For example, you might back up your registry prior to installing software you don’t completely trust.
-Another example might be a system-image backup of your entire computer taken just before upgrading the operating system.
+For example, you might back up your registry prior to installing software you don’t completely trust, or you might take a system-image backup of your entire computer before upgrading the operating system.

 Regular backups